 Students in Ballet Tech’s Elementary School are part of the “Lower School” dance division.
 They continue their classical ballet training as started in the Introduction to Ballet Program.
-4th graders take two ballet technique classes a week, and 5th graders take three.
+4th graders take three ballet technique classes a week, and 5th graders take four.
 Each ballet technique class is an hour and a half, and is incorporated into the regular school day.
 Exercises are designed to be fun while developing muscular control and body awareness.
 During the month of July, students attend Ballet Tech’s Summer Session.

 In their ballet classes, 4th and 5th grade students:

 - Learn basic form, proper placement and alignment